frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ## Transforming Package

 Transforming a package is not much more difficult than a resource.
 Basically, a package is a set of resources so we will be transforming resources exactly the same way as we did above + we will be managing the resources list itself, adding or removing them:

+> This example is about to be fixed in https://github.com/frictionlessdata/frictionless-py/issues/715

 ```python title="Python"
 from pprint import pprint